 How far is Jukani situated from Monkeyland and Birds of Eden?

-Jukani is situated 10km from Monkeyland and Birds of Eden along the N2 towards Port Elizabeth.
+Jukani is situated about 15km North of Plettenberg Bay, It is10km from Monkeyland and Birds of Eden along the N2 towards Port Elizabeth.

 Why are the animals in enclosures and not set free?

 The animals at Jukani were born in captivity and they can’t be released into the wild because:

 a) They can’t defend themselves from other wild predators even if they respect the territories of those other predators; they do not have the “street smarts” of the established wild predators.
 They will fall victim to these established predators which will see them as a threat and eliminate them and as they do not have these same “street smarts” they will lose the battle.

 b) They don’t know how to hunt, but let’s say the instinct does kick in and they do learn (In a month or so before they starve), even their prey may be a threat to them.
 Buck are equipped with horns, Zebras have a nasty bite and can kick them, inflicting life threatening injuries.

 c) By far their biggest threat is persecution by humans either because they will threaten human safety and will be killed as a result.

 There is a huge amount of poaching that is taking place internationally and the black-market trade in predator species body parts has resulted in big cats being persecuted all over the world.
 Researchers have estimated that lions will be extinct in the wild in Africa in the next twenty years, all tiger sub species will be extinct within 15 years, several leopard species have only a few hundred left in the wild and jaguar numbers have dwindled from approximately 10,000 to less than 5,000 in the wild in a very short space of time.
 In the US Pumas are regarded by some people as problem animals and killed on sight and cheetahs are considered vermin by Namibian farmers.